portive/slate-plugin/docs/guides/05-customizing-files.md

 ## Custom File Component

 Here is a simplified version of the `AttachmentBlock` Component.
-It doesn't include the css, the icons, the delete button, or the blue border when it's selected but it does show you how it works.

 ```tsx
 export function AttachmentBlock({